ZH-Babor/Flutter/README.md

 # Flutter
-This is project for making a inline cart using flutter
+This is a project for making a inline cart using flutter